-We also show that empiricist's SML can be downward-sloping although the risk premium is always positive in this model.
-This puzzling outcome depends on the composition of the market portfolio: it occurs when assets that have high measured beta simultaneously have little weight in the market portfolio.
+We also show that empiricist's SML can be downward-sloping, although the risk premium is always positive in this model.
+This puzzling outcome depends on the composition of the market portfolio: it occurs when assets with high measured beta simultaneously have little weight in the market portfolio.
 Finally, we study how our conclusions depend on modeling assumptions.
 When information is entirely public and the market portfolio is equally weighted, SML flattening always occurs, irrespective of modeling assumptions.
-When information is dispersed, the structure of payoffs matters; however, absent residual uncertainty in payoffs and under conditions on private signals, dispersed information always amplifies flattening.
-More generally, the distribution of eigenvalues of investors' covariance matrices dictates whether flattening obtains, which occurs when eigenvalues exhibit little dispersion.
+When information is dispersed, the structure of payoffs matters; however, under assumptions on the structure of private signals, dispersed information always amplifies flattening.
+More generally, the distribution of eigenvalues of investors' covariance matrix dictates whether flattening obtains, which occurs when eigenvalues exhibit little dispersion.

-There are several established explanations for the finding that the SML is too flat, some of which go back to the 1970's.6 None result from variation in expected returns across investors.
+There are several established explanations for the finding that the SML is too flat, some of which go back to the 1970s.
+None result from variation in expected returns across investors.
 We believe that the fleeting appearance of the CAPM on announcement days (Savor and Wilson, 2014)-let alone its pervasive application in practice-licenses a new look at the finding that the SML is too flat.
 In addition to aggregate variation (Jagannathan and Wang, 1996; Lewellen and Nagel, 2006), we argue that variation across investors creates CAPM distortion.
 That CAPM tests fail when the market proxy is not mean-variance efficient is certainly true (Roll, 1977; Stambaugh, 1982; Roll and Ross, 1994) and is not our point.
 Assuming that the CAPM holds unconditionally, we argue that an empiricist may incorrectly reject it using the correct market proxy.
+Finally, whereas Albagli, Hellwig, and Tsyvinski (2022) emphasize that market aggregation of dispersed information makes prices